 Even re-bonding two "best friend rabbits", can also be difficult after a new smell has been introduced.

 Once bonded it is best not to separate the bunnies.

 Even a trip to the vet can result in fighting when put back together again.

-I have a friend with 2 desexed bunnies who really get along well.
-If I visit and pick them up, they start to fight.
+I have a friend with 2 neutered bunnies who really get along well.
+If I visit and pick them up, they would start to fight.